¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows:

-- For services that require prior authorization, within three business days of receipt.
+- For services that require prior authorization, within three calendar days of receipt.

 - For concurrent review, within 24 hours of receipt of the request.